Skip to content

 A LOT goes into making the type of panel we’ve seen in the Alhambra & the Alcázar.
 Just watch.
 The technique is called alicatado in Spanish.

 And if you’re sticking around in Sevilla after the tour is over, then have a look at my blog for additional things to see & do.
-I loved living here & got inspired by all the Regionalist architecture still present in Sevilla.
+I loved living here & was inspired by all the Regionalist architecture in Sevilla so much that I wrote a guidebook to it.
 Take care!